Shumai vs. gyoza | Both dumplings, but more different than similar

 It’s hard to say one is more popular than the other in the US, but shumai and gyoza are both popular dishes at Asian restaurants.

-If you’re trying Japanese shumai, you can expect a tasty minced pork filling, whereas if you have gyoza, you can expect a pork and veggie-filled dumpling with a crispy exterior.
+If you’re trying Japanese shumai, you can expect a tasty ground pork filling.
+Whereas if you have gyoza, you can expect a pork and veggie-filled dumpling with a crispy exterior.

 Both are yummy, so I recommend trying some of each!